 Do you offer scholarships?

 Yes, Fletcher offers scholarships to help defray tuition costs.
-All applicants who complete the Fletcher Scholarship Application (included with the application for admission) are eligible for scholarship consideration, which is awarded on the basis of both need and merit.
+All applicants who complete the Fletcher Scholarship Application (included with the application for admission) are eligible for scholarship consideration, and awards are based on a combination of both need and merit.
 We also encourage candidates to seek outside sources of funding including scholarships and loans.
-No distinction is made between domestic and international students in awarding scholarship funds..
+We make no distinction between domestic and international students in awarding scholarship funds.
 For more information regarding scholarship aid, please visit the Fletcher Scholarships section of our website.